 The population of people over 65 in the United States is going to continue to grow in the next few decades.
 That poses a challenge for the healthcare system, but it also creates unique career opportunities for medical assistants.
 Geriatrics, the care of older adults, is among the fastest up and coming specialties.
-For anyone interested in working with seniors, it’s the perfect time to get involved.
+For anyone interested in managing geriatric patients., it’s the perfect time to get involved.
+Are you asking yourself “What is geriatrics?”

 What is Geriatrics?

 Managing medical issues, especially chronic conditions such as dementia and diabetes, is an important part of geriatrics.
-But it’s only one part of a greater mission, to help seniors remain independent and live life to the fullest.
+But it’s only one part of a greater mission, to help seniors manage their independence and live life to the fullest.

 What are Geriatric Patient Needs